flexpool/frontend/src/docs/pt-PT/faq/questions-about-flexpool/eth-what-reward-scheme.md

 ---
-title: 'Qual é o esquema de recompensa que a Flexpool usa?'
+title: 'What reward scheme Flexpool uses?'
 coin: eth
 ---

-Usamos PPLNS (Pay-Per-Last-N-Shares), onde _N_ é 6M shares.
+We use PPLNS (Pay-Per-Last-N-Shares) Reward Scheme.